Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Blood tests may be needed to check for infection or health problems caused by Crohn disease, such as low iron levels.

-- A bowel movement sample may show if bacteria is causing your illness.
+- A bowel movement sample may show if bacteria are causing your illness.

 - A colonoscopy is a test that is done to look at your colon.
 A tube with a light on the end will be put into your anus, and then moved forward into your colon.

 - A barium enema is an x-ray of the colon.
 A tube is put into your anus, and a liquid called barium is put through the tube.
-Barium is used so that caregivers can see your colon better.
+Barium is used so that your healthcare provider can see your colon better.

 - An endoscopy is a test that uses a scope to see the inside of your digestive tract, including the esophagus and stomach.
 Samples may be taken from your digestive tract and sent to a lab for tests.
 Bleeding may also be treated during an endoscopy.

-- A MRI or CT scan may be used to takes pictures of your digestive system and other organs.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- MRI or CT pictures may be taken of your digestive system and other organs.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - An ultrasound is a test that uses sound waves to look at pictures of your digestive system.